-There are currently four WSDOT Toll facilities - The Tacoma Narrows Bridge, SR 167 High Occupancy Toll (HOT) Lanes, Interstate 405 Express Toll Lanes and SR 520 Floating Bridge.
+In FY20 two facilities, Interstate 405 Express Toll Lanes and SR 167 High Occupancy Toll (HOT) Lanes, were combined and one new facility (SR99 Tunnel) was opened.
+There are now four WSDOT Toll facilities - SR16 Tacoma Narrows Bridge, combined Interstate 405/SR 167 Corridor, SR 520 Floating Bridge and SR99 Tunnel.
 Various toll expenditures and revenues related to tolling don't benefit a single facility, but provide benefit or are attributable to multiple facilities.
 These are referred to as "common" revenues and expenditures.
 These common revenues and expenditures are allocated to the applicable toll facilities using an approved allocation methodology that is consistent, reliable, and equitable.